riverbed/steelscript-appfwk/docs/configuration.rst

 User Preferences
 ----------------

-After setting up devices, navigate to the upper-right button and choose "Preferences".
+With a freshly initialized server, the first login to the server will bring up the "User Preferences" page.
+Besides, you can navigate to the upper-right button and choose "Preferences".
 This will bring up a simple dialog allowing updates to the admin user password, email address, and timezone.
+It is required to update the timezone to be the same as the local system.
 Further discussion of user management is described in the section below, :ref:`managing users`.

 Note that each user will be able to change their own timezone and email address.